marinapapap/CV/README.md

 -What was the result?

-#### This Skill

-- Experience
+#### Videographer and Editor

+- Taught myself how to use production equipment and post-production software to a profesional standard.
+- Used Adobe Creative Cloud apps to outsource visual content for multiple bussinesses, including Picturehouse Cinemas Ltd.
-- Achievements
+- *Link to videos*
-- Evidence (STAR)

-#### Another Skill
+#### Project Manager

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed (again use STAR for this)

-- I achieved A during my work at B (job, or otherwise)
+- As a project manager and producer, I have overseen the completion of many video projects in my role at Magic Memories and for a number of clients as a freelance videgrapher.
-- I contributed to the growth of X while doing Y (job, or otherwise)
+- I contributed to the growth of the training faciities at T4 Bubble Tea and Magic Memories through strategic planning of training content.
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+- Built upon the branding of multiple small businesses.
+- *link to showreel*

+#### Leadership

+- Acted both as an on-site Team Leader and Supervisor at Magic Memories and Picturehouse Cinemas respectively.
+- Regularly ran shifts and ensured the well-being of all team members.
+- Contributed many ideas to the betterment of the company, especially in my role as Sustainability Champion at Picturehouse Cinemas.
+- *link to reference*

 ## Education